AbstractSDK/abstract/framework/docs/src/5_platform/7_oracle.md

-# Account Value Oracle
+# Account Oracle

-Have you ever wished to know the value of your portfolio?
-I'm guessing you have.
-Luckily Abstract has an integrated system to retrieve the value of your assets, on-chain!
+The Account Oracle is an integrated on-chain service that allows you to retrieve the value of all assets held in an account in terms of a base asset.
+This simple functionality can be used to create account-based debt positions, automated trading bots and much more!

 ```admonish info
 This section is mainly focused on developers.
 If you're a user feel free to skip this section!